ahluwalij/textVerified-template/README.md

 A sample usage can be found in index.js.

 ## Sample Output
-The following is a sample output when index.js is ran.
+The following is a sample output when index.js is ran:

 <img width="658" src="https://user-images.githubusercontent.com/65431368/170770032-fb7d5667-9525-4b80-a15c-9d1e8d0281a0.png">